nemocrys/vertical-gradient-freeze/README.md

 - Heater power scaling: the position of the outermost point of the solidification front is fixed, the power of the heaters is scaled so that the melting point temperature is obtained there
 - Phase change: the interface between crystal and melt is shifted into the isothermal of the melting point

-Melt flow is not considered in the present setup.
+Melt flow is not considered in the present setup; latent heat release is currently not included (both may be added).
+Further details about the model can be found in the [Elmer Models Manual](https://www.nic.funet.fi/index/elmer/doc/ElmerModelsManual.pdf).

 The simulation may be set up in different ways: